BenjaminKyamanywa/playground/ground_notes/javascript_notes.md

 #### Test if string contains substring

 Sometimes we'll need to check if a smaller string is present within a larger one.
 Basically if a string contains a substring.
 We can use '.includes()' that takes a single parameter for our substring search.
+It's case sensitive hence we have to be sure to add exact characters we are searching for as they appear in our string.

 ```js